 Designs of South Indian Sarees

-There are two basic types of designs in the traditional south Indian sarees that are distinguished by their borders.
+There are 2 basic types of designs in the traditional south Indian sarees that are distinguished by their borders.
 The traditional sarees of south India include those with noticeably wide borders of contrasting colour to the field.
 These sarees are created through a variety of different weaving and dyeing techniques.
-Besides these the sarees with very narrow borders, often less than 2.5 centimetres (one inch) wide are also made.
+Besides these the sarees with very narrow borders, often less than 1 inch wide are also made.
 The latter types of sarees are created solely through supplementary-warp patterning.
-In both styles the border extends the full warp length of the saree and form s part of the end piece, which is usually long.
+In both styles the border extends the full warp length of the saree and forms part of the end piece, which is usually long.

-.
+Chettinad Sarees: Another most distinguishable saree of South India is Chettinad sarees.
 This saree is named after a small town in southern Tamil Nadu state.
 The weavers create traditional designs on Chettinad cotton and silk sarees in contemporary colour.
-Apart from this there are Gadwal sarees

-Apart from these traditional and uniquely weaved sarees, south India is also the centre of Mysore silk sarees.
+Mysore Silk Sarees: Apart from these traditional and uniquely weaved sarees, south India is also the centre of Mysore silk sarees.
 These sarees are preferred all over the world for their fine form, vibrant colours and rich and traditional appeal.
 These sarees are woven with the purest forms of silk.
-The Mysore

 The sarees of south India have age long tradition and the weavers of different communities amalgamate different designs, traditional and modern, according to the demand of the modern people.
 They define style, personality, not fashion, that comes and goes.